ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # Configuring server-side email delivery service for Sendmail and SendGrid
 {: #Email-delivery-server-configuration-Sendmail-SendGrid}

-Complete the following steps to configure your server to use the {{site.data.keyword.cloud}} email delivery service with Sendmail.
+Use the following steps to configure your server to use the {{site.data.keyword.cloud}} email delivery service with Sendmail.

 This example is a bare metal installation of CentOS 6.5 and Ubuntu 14.
+{: note}

 ## Pre-configuration
 {: #sendmail-preconfiguration}